-In farming, technology puts you in a position to keep your eyes on everything and act proactively and the crops of Skilpadsgat in Caledon rely on technology to perform to the best of their ability with the water they have available.
-This is why they rely on Valley Irrigations’ pivots and technology.
+When farming, technology puts you in a position to fully monitor your pivots and make proactive decisions.
+The crops at Skilpadsgat in Caledon rely on technology to maximise their growth with the limited water they have available.
+This is why the South African Breweries Barley farm relies on Valley Irrigation’s technology solutions to maximise their pivots efficiency

 Tobie van Rensburg, Commercial Manager of SAB Barley farm, says SAB bought Skilpadsgat in 2002.
 The farm consists of 1 600 hectares, and they have two Valley pivots covering about 50 hectares together.